(2008-10-21)

 The smooth functions whose derivatives are all rapidly decreasing.

-A function of a vector x is called
+A function of a vector x is said to be

 Schwartz functions are smooth functions whose